Morfly/airin/examples/README.md

 - [android simple multimodule](migration/android-simple-multimodule): Example with the simple multi-module Android application migrated from Gradle to Bazel.
+- [android multimodule](migration/android-multimodule): Example with another multi-module Android application migrated from Gradle to Bazel.
 - [android compose dagger](migration/android-compose-dagger): Example with the multi-module Android application migrated from Gradle to Bazel.
 The project includes Jetpack Compose, Dagger 2, Room and other libraries.